obsidianmd/obsidian-help/en/Contributing to Obsidian/Financial contributions.md

 - If you want to publish your notes to the world, consider a subscription for [[Introduction to Obsidian Publish|Obsidian Publish]].
 - If you use Obsidian for work, we ask you to purchase a [[Commercial license]].

 We understand that you might not be interested in any of our paid products right now, though we'd love to know how we can change that!
-If you still want to support Obsidian, consider the following options:

-- If you only use Obsidian for personal purposes, consider getting a [[Catalyst license]].
+If you still want to support Obsidian and you only use Obsidian for personal purposes, consider getting a [[Catalyst license]].
-- If you already have a Catalyst license and you still want to donate to Obsidian, you can also contribute to [[Obsidian Unlimited (donation)]].